 Here are our few essential tips to help you keep safe at home

-- Ensure that all electrical appliances are switched off when leaving the home.
+- Ensure that all electrical appliances are switched off when leaving home.

 - Don’t run electrical wires under rugs.

-- Prevent kids from using kitchen appliances by themselves and supervise any art or science projects that involve electrical devices.
+- Prevent kids from using kitchen appliances and supervise any art or science projects involving electrical devices.

 - Install fire and smoke alarm at the appropriate places.
 E.g. Kitchen, Injunction box, Air condition station.
 Etc

-- Teach kids what to do in an emergency or when they hear fire alarm
+- Teach kids what to do in an emergency or when they hear the fire alarm

 - Think of installing a fence if you have a home pool.

-- Discourage kids from climbing fence or jumping on the bed
+- Discourage kids from the climbing fence or jumping on the bed

 - Keep all cleaning products and detergents away from your kids: